ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 If the redeemer was adjust:

-I think it makes sense to bundle deposit withdraw etc into one action They all have the same constraints so this seems simpler
+I think it makes sense to bundle deposit withdraw etc into one action called adjust they all have the same constraints so this seems simpler

 - output vault is above liquidation ratio
 - exactly the original vault validation nft is at the output